bootlin/training-materials/slides/realtime-linux-realtime-systems/realtime-linux-realtime-systems.typ

 - This needs to be looked at closely in RT context

-- A low-priority task migh hold a lock, blocking a high-priority task
+- A low-priority task might hold a lock, blocking a high-priority task

 - *mutex*: Two states (taken, free).
 The task that has taken the mutex is the *owner*